Header Image: The 3 Sisters

 Left to Right: Alan Copeland, Gwen Brian Wardrobe, Doris Brian and Bob Parker.

-There are at least two 78rpm gramophone records which include Doris and Gwen in the Twin Tones, singing with the Jan Garber Orchestra.
+Apart from their appearances on several Band Remotes from The Biltmore Hotel in L.A., there are three 78rpm gramophone records which include Doris and Gwen in the Twin Tones, singing with the Jan Garber Orchestra.

 The first record is released, oddly, as the Art Kassel Orchestra, on which they sang Winter Wonderland.
 This is Mercury 5077, released in October 1947.